 - Butter a springform pan and line the bottom with a parchment or wax paper.
 I used a 9” round springform pan.

-- Mix walnuts, cinnamon powder, 2 tbsp of sugar in a bowl and keep aside.
+- Mix walnuts, cinnamon powder, 2 tablespoon of sugar in a bowl and keep aside.

 - In a large bowl, beat together butter and 1 ½ cups sugar until light and fluffy.
 I used my hand held electric mixer.